simonbengtsson/jsPDF-AutoTable/README.md

         doc.text('' + value, x + settings.padding, y);
     },
     margins: { horizontal: 40, top: 50, bottom: 40 }, // How much space around the table
-    startY: 0 // The start Y position on the first page
+    startY: false // The start Y position on the first page.
+If set to false, top margin is used
     extendWidth: true // If true, the table will span 100% of page width minus horizontal margins.
  };
 ```